Junjeeeee/Dynamic_2d_waterfall/README.md

 How we print out in the screen?

-i am using pygame rects, and coloring them based on the amount of water the pixel has, being more dark blue as we have more water.
+I am using pygame rects, and coloring them based on the amount of water the pixel has, being more dark blue as we have more water.

-a bug: if you see water floating, this is because i dont color pixels with lower water than a threshold.
+A bug: if you see water floating, this is because i dont color pixels with lower water than a threshold.